UN chief urges South Sudan’s parties to maintain ceasefire

 “The United Nations stands ready to continue to support the parties through this process to ensure that the resolution of outstanding tasks can be attained,” said Guterres.

-Last month, President Salva Kiir and the country’s main opposition leader Riek Machar agreed to delay key benchmarks in the revitalized peace agreement by additional 100 days.
+Last month, President Salva Kiir and the country’s main opposition leader Riek Machar agreed to delay key benchmarks in the revitalized peace agreement by an additional 100 days.

-According to the UN chief, over the 100-days period, it is the political will of the parties that will determine achievement of success.
+According to the UN chief, over the 100-days period, it is the political will of the parties that will determine the achievement of success.

 “The parties need to move forward to accomplish outstanding tasks and to build the confidence and trust that South Sudan so desperately needs,” stressed Guterres.